NetAppEMEA/hackathon-vol2/README.md

 1. Build a job that will perform automated testing of new commits

 ### [1] Get ready for ChatOps:  Join Slack and Trello ###
 1. [Slack](https://www.slack.com) is software used for communicating within teams.
 In this event we will use it for Q/A as well as updates from other tooling.
 Please create an account and sign in at [NetApp Hackathon](https://netapp-hackathon.slack.com/).
-If you use your @netapp.com email address you will automatically be approved for access.
+Users with a @netapp.com email address will automatically be approved for access.
+If you don't have a @netapp.com email address contact the leader to get an invite.
 Once you have joined post a welcome message announcing yourself on the #general channel!
 There are a few other channels that the bots will post to:
  - #workflow: Trello sourced task completion updates
  - #build: Jenkins sourced job updates
  - #git: Git sourced source code and issue updates